Snack on some culture with a vending machine that sells art

 1 Min Read

-BRIGHTON, England (Reuters) - An group of artists in the southern English coastal town of Brighton are taking their works off of the gallery wall and offering them to the public via an unusual channel, through a vending machine.
+BRIGHTON, England (Reuters) - A group of artists in the southern English coastal town of Brighton are taking their works off the gallery wall and offering them to the public via an unusual channel, through a vending machine.

-The machine, located in a club in the centre of the city, offers prospective buyers prints from emerging artists for prices ranging from 20 pounds ($25.75) to 50 pounds.
+The machine, located in a club in the center of the city, offers prospective buyers prints from emerging artists for prices ranging from 20 pounds ($25.75) to 50 pounds.

 Much like the cans of drinks that normally inhabit such machines, the prints are delivered to buyers rolled up in a tin.
 Buyers can select their choice after browsing a menu of the pictures inside affixed to the machine.